Virginia Woolf

 Wikipedia

-Adeline Virginia Woolf (; née Stephen; 25 January 1882 – 28 March 1941) was an English writer and one of the most influential 20th century modernist authors.
-She pioneered the use of stream of consciousness narration as a literary device.
+Adeline Virginia Woolf (; née Stephen; 25 January 1882 – 28 March 1941) was an English writer and one of the most influential 20th-century modernist authors.
+She helped to pioneer the use of stream of consciousness narration as a literary device.

 Annotation